-Accessibility on the Internet
+Accessibility on the Internet by Alacrify

 The need for accessibility on the internet is often taken to mean how much a site is accessible to people with disabilities.
 We look at accessibility as a much broader issue.
 Accessible sites aren't those that only perform well for people with disabilities, but those that perform well for everybody.

 Accessibility is closely linked to usability; the art of making things easy to use.
 It not only includes whether a site works well with a screen reader, but also whether a person can find their way quickly around the site to find information that they want to learn about.
 Easy to use navigation, sensible and consistent page layouts, useful instructions and hints, clear writing styles and the use of captions to describe non-text content (like images and videos) all help to make a site accessible and usable.